-- Purchases of Goods: The amount of goods acquired by the enterprise during the reference year for resale in the same state in which they are purchased without processing them.
-They are accounted in net terms, that is, discounting the discounts on purchases by early payment, rebates on purchases and returns of purchases and similar operations. - Purchases of raw materials and other supplies: The value of goods acquired for their processing during the production process (raw materials) and the amount of purchases of supplies such as fuel, spare parts, packaging, office supplies, etc. (supplies must have the characteristic of being storable).
-They are posted in net terms, that is, discounting the discounts on purchases for early payment, rebates on the purchases and the return of purchases and similar operations. - Work done by other enterprises or professionals in the sector.
+- Purchases of goods for resale: The amount of goods acquired by the enterprise during the reference year for resale in the same state in which they are purchased without processing them.
+They are accounted in net terms, that is, discounting the discounts on purchases by early payment1, rebates2 on purchases and returns of purchases3 and similar operations. - Purchases of raw materials and other supplies: The value of goods acquired for their processing during the production process (raw materials) and the amount of purchases of supplies such as fuel, spare parts, packaging, office supplies, etc. (supplies must have the characteristic of being storable).
+They are posted in net terms, that is, discounting the discounts on purchases for early payment1, rebates2 on the purchases and the return of purchases3 and similar operations. - Work done by other enterprises or professionals in the sector.
 Value of the works that, as part of their own production process, are commissioned and carried out by other enterprises or professionals.
-Due to its importance, within this heading, worth noting are expenses from subcontracting, that is, the payments made by the enterprise to other enterprises as a result of their participation, as subcontractors, in the design or production of a given product. - Expenses in foreign services: Are operating expenses of a different nature made by the enterprise during the year of reference, such as R & D expenses, leases and royalties, repair and maintenance,
+Due to its importance, within this heading, worth noting are expenses from subcontracting, that is, the payments made by the enterprise to other enterprises as a result of their participation, as subcontractors, in the design or production of a given product. - Expenses in foreign services: Are operating expenses of a different nature made by the enterprise during the year of reference, such as R & D expenses, leases and royalties, repair and maintenance, services of independent professionals, transportation, insurance premiums, banking and similar

-&lt;sup>1 Discounts on purchases for early payment.
+1 Discounts on purchases for early payment.
 Discounts and assimilations that are given to the enterprise by its suppliers, for early payment, not included in the invoice.

-&lt;sup>2 Rebates Are the discounts and the like that are based on having reached a certain volume of orders services of independent professionals, transportation, insurance premiums, banking and similar services, advertising, propaganda and public relations, supplies and other services.
+2 Rebates Are the discounts and the like that are based on having reached a certain volume of orders services, advertising, propaganda and public relations, supplies (electricity, water...) and other services.

-&lt;sup>3 Shopping returns.
+3 Shopping returns.
 It comprises deliveries returned to suppliers normally due to non-compliance with the order conditions.